japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveFunctions.md

 [name] is expected to be a generator.
 However, its class is [className], which is not a generator.
 ```

-* For link:spark-sql-Expression-UnresolvedFunction.adoc[UnresolvedFunctions], `apply` requests the link:spark-sql-Analyzer.adoc#catalog[SessionCatalog] to link:spark-sql-SessionCatalog.adoc#lookupFunction[find a function by name].
+* For spark-sql-Expression-UnresolvedFunction.md[UnresolvedFunctions], `apply` requests the spark-sql-Analyzer.md#catalog[SessionCatalog] to spark-sql-SessionCatalog.md#lookupFunction[find a function by name].

-* link:spark-sql-Expression-AggregateWindowFunction.adoc[AggregateWindowFunctions] are returned directly or `apply` fails the analysis phase by reporting an `AnalysisException` when the `UnresolvedFunction` has link:spark-sql-Expression-UnresolvedFunction.adoc#isDistinct[isDistinct] flag enabled.
+* spark-sql-Expression-AggregateWindowFunction.md[AggregateWindowFunctions] are returned directly or `apply` fails the analysis phase by reporting an `AnalysisException` when the `UnresolvedFunction` has spark-sql-Expression-UnresolvedFunction.md#isDistinct[isDistinct] flag enabled.
 +
 ```
 [name] does not support the modifier DISTINCT
 ```

-* link:spark-sql-Expression-AggregateFunction.adoc[AggregateFunctions] are wrapped in a [AggregateExpression](expressions/AggregateExpression.md) (with `Complete` aggregate mode)
+* spark-sql-Expression-AggregateFunction.md[AggregateFunctions] are wrapped in a [AggregateExpression](expressions/AggregateExpression.md) (with `Complete` aggregate mode)

-* All other functions are returned directly or `apply` fails the analysis phase by reporting an `AnalysisException` when the `UnresolvedFunction` has link:spark-sql-Expression-UnresolvedFunction.adoc#isDistinct[isDistinct] flag enabled.
+* All other functions are returned directly or `apply` fails the analysis phase by reporting an `AnalysisException` when the `UnresolvedFunction` has spark-sql-Expression-UnresolvedFunction.md#isDistinct[isDistinct] flag enabled.
 +
 ```
 [name] does not support the modifier DISTINCT
 ```

-`apply` skips link:expressions/Expression.md#childrenResolved[unresolved expressions].
+`apply` skips expressions/Expression.md#childrenResolved[unresolved expressions].